EtorArza/TransfAnalysis/README.md

 ## Quick start demo

 We created a toy example in the demo folder, so that getting started is easy.
-In this demo, we train the hyperheuristic in the  QAP problem *demo/instances/tai75e01.qap* and tested it in *demo/instances/tai60a.qap*.
+In this demo, we train the hyperheuristic in the  QAP problem *demo/instances/tai75e01.qap* and test it in *demo/instances/tai60a.qap*.
 Note that the training is terminated at 200 seconds, and this is not enough to get a good performance, but the purpse of the demo is to show how the package works.

 We start with training the hyperheuristic